Bonded in Matrimony

 A united vision, mission, and passion.”
 Partha adds, “It wouldn’t be fulfilling without all that.
 We live and work together and it’s all part of the same mission.”
 It is clear to see how they respect and value each other above all else, and how this has calibrated their relationship and translated into their value proposition in everything they touch.
 It provides rich context for how this enterprising duo stays united and connected to each other in their busy days.
 Dr. Nandi also sponsors a program that he calls Be Your Own Health Hero, where he talks about how to use your awareness, your body’s sense of movement, sense of purpose, fitness, and nutrition to live not only a longer life, but a more meaningful and revitalized life.
 He has traveled abroad to Australia, Jamaica, and India to share his “Health Hero” program, and plans to travel to France and Africa as well.
 Dr. Nandi brings the message that health, longevity, and purpose are intricately tied together.
 He doesn’t just talk about it, he and Kali live it every day.

 Spirituality and mindfulness are the drivers behind all the work this couple does.
 “Success is a consequence of our actions, it is not what is driving us,” clarifies Partha.
 Referring to the Be Your Own Health Hero Tour, Kali adds, “Partha does the speaking tour, reaching out to people to talk with them about how to be their own advocate and live their best life.”
 She says, “This is about being in the driver’s seat of your life.
 Seek your own answers, information and better health.”
 The Nandis want to empower patients to understand how the body works.
 They are educating people about the underlying reasons their bodies respond to stress, medications, nutrition, cigarettes, and other things that impact everybody.
 Raised in Calcutta, India, Partha Nandi grew up in a place where children would come to his door begging for food.
 In speaking with him on a personal level, it is clear that his perspective on humanity was formed from those early years and the hundreds of heartbreaks every time he answered the door to find another hungry young child.
 “We tell our kids how lucky they are to have running water and food every day.
 We want them to understand how very little the vast majority of the world has.
 It’s difficult to convey if you have been born here and never really seen or experienced that level of poverty,” Partha expresses.
-“The reason this is so important is because empathy is an amazing power.”
+“The reason this is so important is that empathy is an amazing power.”
 Fortunate to be gifted with the opportunity to elevate their own circumstances, the Nandis understand and are grateful for their opportunities and never forget those less fortunate.
 Every day they go forward with the devout intention to help others and give back.